gyorgygabor/TraceDebug/README.md

 # TraceDebug
 - Prints the annotated method`s stacktrace.
-Based on hugo library by Jake Wharton.
+It is an extension for the [hugo](https://github.com/JakeWharton/hugo) library by Jake Wharton.
-- To add to your project, you need the add Jake Wharton`s hugo library and add the following lines to your app.gradle:
+- To add to your project, you need the add Jake Wharton`s [hugo](https://github.com/JakeWharton/hugo) library and add the following lines to your app.gradle:

 ```gradle
 repositories {